wp-plugins/library-instruction-recorder/README.txt

 == Changelog ==

 = 1.1.3 =
-* Doesn't look for WP_UNINSTALL_PLUGIN flag in the unintall method now.
+* Doesn't look for WP_UNINSTALL_PLUGIN flag in the uninstall method now.
 * Activation, deactivation, and uninstall hooks now reference the class name instead of 'this'.

 = 1.1.2 =